Harini7205/Blockchain-P2P-Simulation/README.md

    - Click "Start All Nodes" button
    - Create transactions and mine blocks
    - Watch real-time status updates
+   - Click on a node to view its detailed status and list of blocks

 ## Manual Setup (Alternative)